Authorization as a service for your Node.js apps

 3. Resource context passed by your application

-Any changes made to your identity provider’s directory are automatically synchronized into the Aserto directory, so your authorization decisions are always up-to-date.
-Aserto pushes any updates to your Edge Authorizer in near real time.
+Any changes made to users, attributes, policy, or resources and synced with the Aserto directory, so your authorization decisions are never based on stale data.
+Aserto pushes these updates to your locally deployed authorizers in near real time.
 Alternatively, the system can be configured to update on an interval determined by the application administrator.

-Leveraging the policy, user, and resource contexts, Aserto makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using ABAC, Access-control lists (ACL), or a mix thereof to meet the needs of your enterprise customers as they evolve.
-Aserto allows you to build a strong authorization foundation once, and adapt your access control model over time to match your customers’ requirements.
+Leveraging the policy, user, and resource contexts, makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using ABAC, relationship-based access controls (ReBAC), or combinations to meet your evolving requirements.
+You can build a strong authorization foundation once, and adapt your access control model over time to match your customers’ requirements.

 Aserto also comes with the following benefits:

-• Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and ACL
+• Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and relationship-based access controls (ReBAC)

 • A policy-as-code workflow to build, tag, push, version, and pull policy images (like docker images)